49115566/InvestGuide/README.md

 ## License

 There is no official license on this.
 Feel free to use it however you would like!
+Please don't try to hold me liable for any of this.
+Use it at your own risk.

 ## Contributing